Post

 Gibbon's multi-volume history consisted of three separate sections:

-In February of 1776, the first volume of the Decline and Fall of the Roman Empire was published; it was received well.
+In February of 1776, the first volume of the Decline and Fall of the Roman Empire was published.
+It was generally well received.
 Future editions came later in June of 1776, 1777, and 1781.
-Of course, public attacks soon followed.
+Outrage and public attacks soon followed.
 According to David Womersley, editor of Penguin History, Gibbon had managed "to displease all stripes of religious opinions from High Church dogmatists to dissenters" (xix).
-He was criticized for both restating familiar arguments that had been levelled by infidels against Christianity since late antiquity and manipulating the historical record.
+He was criticized for both restating familiar arguments that had been leveled by infidels against Christianity since late antiquity and manipulating the historical record.

 The second and third volumes were received with less enthusiasm than the first.
-As an accomplished author, Gibbon decided to return to Lausanne, coincidentally about the time of the French Revolution; he was moderately encouraged by the events in France but as the revolution progressed, he became discouraged by its violent character.
+As an accomplished author, Gibbon decided to return to Lausanne, France, coincidentally about the time of the French Revolution.
+He was moderately encouraged by the events in France but as the revolution progressed, he became discouraged by its violent character.
 Returning to England, the historian died on January 16, 1794.